MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-about-tenant-settings.md

 ## New tenant settings

-To help admins quickly identify changes and respond, a message at the top of the tenant settings page, lists new settings and changes to existing tenant settings.
+To help you quickly identify changes and respond, a message at the top of the tenant settings page appears when there's a change.
+The message lists new tenant settings and changes to existing ones.
 The message remains active for 30 days.

 You can identify new settings according to their *new* icon.

 ## How to get to the tenant settings